-Tom's repertoirefrom traditional shanties to songs fashioned out of his own seafaring backgroundrecruits his audience for a voyage by turns reflective, dramatic and humorous.
-Now resident in Canada's Rocky Mountains, Tom was born in Northern Ireland and that Celtic heritage is obvious in his clear, strong voice, evoking quiet sorrow for a fisherman lost to the sea just as honestly as it powers out a shanty "to be heard above the gales."
+Tom's repertoire—from traditional shanties to songs fashioned out of his own seafaring background—recruits his audience for a voyage by turns reflective, dramatic and humorous.
+Born in Northern Ireland, Tom's Celtic heritage is obvious in his clear, strong voice, evoking quiet sorrow for a fisherman lost to the sea just as honestly as it powers out a shanty "to be heard above the gales."

 If you are interested in the REAL (only slightly) abridged history ... click here.

 "highly infectious ...
 I can't help but be caught up in

 the magic myself and add my own voice to the choruses."

 Mike Regenstreif, Sing Out!
 Magazine

 "...full of emotion and rich in truthful detail."

 "...the works of a greatly gifted songwriter.
 His